-- (Local authority run or commissioned) Housing Options/Homelessness Services
+- (Local authority run or commissioned)

+Housing Options/Homelessness Services

+- Local authority social work departments

 - Young people's advice services/ Youth centres

 - Night shelters

 - Further Education Colleges

-- The probation service

 - Supported housing schemes

 Once potential referral routes have been established, and meetings with referral agencies have taken place it is useful to establish key steps in the referral process.
 This should be agreed jointly by both the scheme and the referral agencies.
-For information on how external agencies can refer into your scheme please take a look the first section of our PRS toolkit (more specifically the Set Up section 6: Identifying your clients and eligibility)
+For information on how external agencies can refer into your scheme please take a look the first section of our PRS toolkit (more specifically the Set Up section: 6.
+Identifying your clients and eligibility)